2021 Liechtenstein general election: Results

 The VU and FBP both received 35.9% of the vote.
 The result was close between the top two parties with the VU initially reported to have received just 23 votes more than the FBP; in later results, the gap was marginally wider at 42 votes.
 The FBP result was a slight improvement on their 2017 performance when they received 35.2% of the vote, while the VU increased their vote share from 33.7%.
 Both the VU and FBP won ten seats, an increase from eight and nine respectively.
 The FBP and VU will be called upon to form a coalition to govern the country as they had before the election.
 With both parties tied on ten seats, it was not clear which party leader would be elected prime minister.
 The Independents saw their share fall from 18.4% to just 4.2% and failed to win a seat, a reduction of five on their 2017 result.
 The Free List received 12.9% of the vote, a moderate increase from their 12.7% in 2017, and kept their representation at three seats which made them the third-largest party in the Landtag.
 The new party, Democrats for Liechtenstein received 11.1% of the vote and won two seats.

-A total of 15,901 ballots were cast, resulting in a 78.0% voter turnout.
-The vast majority (97.3%) of ballots were cast by post.
+A total of 15,901 ballots were cast, resulting in a 78% voter turnout.
+The vast majority (97%) of ballots were cast by post.
 The results were described by local media as some of the most exciting in recent history.

-Candidates elected

-Those in bold elected to the Landstag.
-Those in italics elected deputy Landstag members.